ZSL 200 logo

 Water vole or rat?

 Water voles will enter the water when startled, unlike rats which usually dash into vegetation.
 Water voles have small rounded fluffy ears with blunt brown noses with a short furry tail.
-Rats in comparison have a much longer tail, pink pointy ears and nose without fur.
+Rats in comparison have a much longer tail, pink pointy ears and a nose without fur.

 Water vole burrows lead into the water and have a nibbled lawn around their entrance.
-In comparison, rat burrows lead away from the water generally and are clear of vegetation.
+In comparison, rat burrows tend to lead away from the water and are clear of vegetation.
 Rat burrows also have spoil scattered around and are well worn between holes, with a smell of ammonia and droppings scattered along runs, whereas water vole burrows are neater and their droppings will be in piles.

 Rat with long pale tail and pale pointy ears.